DataDog/documentation/content/en/network_performance_monitoring/network_page.md

 ## Sidepanel

 The sidepanel provides contextual telemetry to help you debug network dependencies.
 Use the Flows, Logs, Traces, and Processes tabs to determine whether a high retransmit count or latency in traffic between two endpoints is due to
-- A spike in traffic volume from a particular port or IP
+- A spike in traffic volume from a particular port or IP.
 - Heavy processes consuming the CPU or memory of the destination endpoint.
 - Application errors in the code of the source endpoint.